RobTillaart/L9110/README.md

 and a function to read the state.

 The library was written for some small tests and might be useful for other applications.
-There are some ideas to extend it (on request).
+There are some ideas to extend it.

 Read the datasheet for details